18F/2015-foia/contacts/README.md

 They may have a website, or a request form, or both.

-Data for an agency looks like this:
+Data for an agency is organized like this:

 ```yaml
 ---